calhuskerfan/srqc/docs/service.md

     rabbitmq:4-management
 ```

-[rabbit mq](http://localhost:15672/).  login should be guest/guest
+http://localhost:15672/.  login should be guest/guest

-### IHostedService application to process messages
+### IHostedService application to Process messages

-Open A New Terminal Window (or Tab)
+Process messages from the inbound queue

 ```ps1
   # from the ./src/Service directory
   dotnet run -c Release
 ```

 ### IHostedService application to Consume messages

-Open A New Terminal Window (or Tab)
+Consumes messages produced by the processor.

 ```ps1
   # from the ./src/Consumer directory